infoatgodreams/GoDreams-Repository/L&D/Cohort Based Courses.md

 ## Format for CBCs
 - What to teach?
 (Topic) + Whom to teach?
 (Audience) + What pressing problem(s) does your audience have that the course can help address
-- Whats the ideal length of  CBC? are they better in shorter formats with narrower learning outcomes?
+- Whats the ideal length of  CBC? are they better in shorter formats with narrower learning outcomes? (starters recommend 1 hour)
+	- Smaller sized cohorts do better
+	- Since its the same cohort in multiple courses, shorter vs longer?
+	- Are there changes in completion rate proportionate to length?
-	- Are students differentiated based on an entrance test?
+	- Are students differentiated into the CBC groups based on an entrance test?
 Are group homogenously created based on skill level etc or heterogenous?
 -